Moving to Spain from the United States

 Work visa (cuenta ajena).

-Requires a job offer from a Spanish employer who has first demonstrated that no EU/EEA candidate could fill the role.
-This is the hardest path for Americans because Spanish employers must navigate immigration quotas and labor market testing.
+Requires a job offer from a Spanish employer who has demonstrated that no EU/EEA candidate could fill the role.
+This is the hardest path for Americans because Spanish employers must navigate immigration quotas and labor-market testing.

 Entrepreneur visa.